rithika270305/Data-Visualization-Libraries/README.md

 12. The Seaborn pairplot() is a powerful figure-level function used for exploratory data analysis (EDA).
 It automatically creates a grid of plots that show the pairwise relationships between multiple numerical variables in a dataset.
 On the diagonal, it usually shows univariate distributions (like histograms or KDE plots), while the off-diagonal shows scatter plots between every pair of variables.

+13. The Seaborn jointplot() is a figure-level function that combines a bivariate plot (like scatter, hex, or regression) with the univariate distributions of each variable on the top and right axes.